 My research explores different strategies and practices used by local peasant groups for sustainable agricultural production and environmental protection in the Sumapaz highland region of Colombia.
 It is crucial to generate a deep understanding of the territorial affirmative processes, as those that consider the linkages between the land with the social and political elements, in this case particular to peasants’ groups inhabiting the highlands.

-My research explores different strategies and practices used by local peasant groups for sustainable agricultural production and environmental protection in the Sumapaz highland region of Colombia.
-Highland regions, those located between 3,000 and 4,800 meters over sea level, and commonly known as páramos in South and Central America, are key ecosystems for water regulation and supply.
-The Sumapaz alone provides drinkable water for nearly 4 million people in the capital, Bogotá, and surrounding municipalities.
-Yet Colombia has suffered a six-decade armed conflict that deeply affected rural communities, while the government continues to implement policies that mainly favour large agricultural enclaves, generating a further threat for peasants dwelling in this sensitive ecosystem.
-More recently, the introduction of environmental protection laws, specific for the highlands, limits peasants’ mobility and access to land and resources as policy makers perceive their presence to be detrimental to the environment.
-Therefore, it is crucial to generate a deep understanding of the territorial affirmative processes, as those that consider the linkages between the land with the social and political elements, in this case particular to peasants’ groups inhabiting the highlands.
+My research explores different practices and strategies used by local peasant groups in the Sumapaz highland region of Colombia, directed to maintain their territories, preserve the natural environment and advance their recognition processes.
+Highland areas, commonly known in South and Central America as páramos, are those located between 3,000 and 4,800 meters above sea level, and they are key ecosystems for water regulation and supply.
+The Sumapaz páramo alone provides drinkable water for nearly 4 million people in the capital, Bogotá, and surrounding municipalities.
+Yet Colombia has suffered a six-decade armed conflict associated with extensive land grabs and displacement that has deeply affected rural communities.
+More recently, environmental protection laws are aiming at limiting peasants’ mobility and access to land and resources in the highlands as policymakers perceive their presence to be detrimental to the environment.
+I am interested in looking at what I called territorial affirmation practices, which is a set of land production and conservation practices directed to maintain peasants’ territories, preserve the natural environment and advance on their community processes.
+I am also looking at the role of the local rural organization in supporting these initiatives through the community establishment of certain areas for small-scale local farming called Peasant Land Reserves (PLR).
+Therefore, it is crucial to generate a deep understanding of the territorial affirmative processes, as those that consider the linkages between the land with the social and political elements, in this case, particular to peasants’ groups inhabiting the highlands.
 It is equally important to understand and value peasant’s knowledge and their potential for the establishment of autonomous processes for land protection and sustainable production in páramo regions.

 What does being a Public Scholar mean to you?